TariqAHassan/S4Torch/README.md

  * development requirements must be installed prior to training.
 This can be accomplished by running `pip install -r dev_requirements.txt`.
  * average pooling is used in some training sessions described below, but is not present in the original S4 implementation.
-The primary motivation for adding pooling was to reduce memory usage.
+The primary motivation for adding pooling was to reduce memory usage and, at least in the case of Sequential MNIST, does not appear to result in a meaningful change in accuracy.
    Pooling can be disabled by setting `--pooling=None`, or by simply omitting the `--pooling` flag.
  * specifying `--batch_size=-1` will result in the batch size being [auto-scaled](https://pytorch-lightning.readthedocs.io/en/latest/advanced/training_tricks.html#batch-size-finder)